 Ethics of Rewilding

-Team Lead: William Lynn, PhD
+Team Leads: William Lynn, PhD and Tristan Durham, PhD

 Rewilding has grown into a movement for continental-scale conservation, with avid proponents across the globe.
 Despite its success, rewinding has lost its guiding moral vision.
 This project seeks to recover the ethical meaning behind the theory and practice of rewilding.

 - Critique paradigms of society and conservation that marginalize wild lives and wild nature